-The Company's auditor was engaged to report on the continuing connected transaction carried out under the Leasing Framework Agreement in accordance with Hong Kong Standard on Assurance Engagements 3000 "Assurance Engagements Other Than Audits or Reviews of Historical Financial Information" and with reference to Practice Note 740 "Auditor's Letter on Continuing Connected Transactions under the Hong Kong Listing Rules" issued by the Hong Kong Institute of Certified Public Accountants.
+The Company's auditor was engaged to report on the continuing connected transaction carried out under the YX Leasing Framework Agreement and YX Supplemental Leasing Framework Agreement in accordance with Hong Kong Standard on Assurance Engagements 3000 "Assurance Engagements Other Than Audits or Reviews of Historical Financial Information" and with reference to Practice Note 740 "Auditor's Letter on Continuing Connected Transactions under the Hong Kong Listing Rules" issued by the Hong Kong Institute of Certified Public Accountants.
 The Board has confirmed that the auditor has issued his unqualified letter containing his findings and conclusions in respect of the aforementioned continuing connected transaction in accordance with rule 14A.56 of the Listing Rules and reported the results in this letter to the Board.
 A copy of the auditor's letter had been provided by the Company to the Hong Kong Stock Exchange.

 The continuing connected transaction is subject to reporting, annual review and announcement requirements but exempted from circular and independent Shareholders' approval requirements pursuant to rule 14A.76(2) of the Listing Rules.
-Please refer to the announcement of the Company dated 12 July 2018 for further details.
+Please refer to the announcements of the Company dated 12 July 2018 and 3 June 2021 for further details.